chromaui/learnstorybook.com/content/intro-to-storybook/react-native/en/get-started.md

 This is where our `STORYBOOK_ENABLED` environment variable is set to true, which then tells our app to render Storybook instead of our app.

 <div class="aside">
-💡 There are other ways to configure storybook, this is just the simplest way to get started.
+💡 There are other ways to configure Storybook, this is just the simplest way to get started.
 </div>

 ## Commit changes